SanapAshwini19/SanapAshwini19/README.md

 In conclusion, the study found that the mobile phones in the dataset were divided into four different price ranges, each having a similar number of elements.
 Additionally, the study found that approximately half of the devices had Bluetooth, while the other half did not.
 Furthermore, the study found that as the price range increased, there was a gradual increase in battery power, and RAM showed continuous growth from low-cost to very high-cost phones.
 Moreover, the study found that the costly phones tend to be lighter than the lower-priced ones.

 The study identified that RAM, battery power, and pixel quality were the most significant factors affecting the price range of mobile phones.
 Finally, the study found that logistic regression and XGBoost algorithms, coupled with hyperparameter tuning, provided the best performance in predicting the price range of mobile phones.

+*Problem Statement-

+In the competitive mobile phone market, companies want to understand sales data of mobile phones and factors which drive the prices.
+The objective is to find out some relation between features of a mobile phone(eg:- RAM, Internal Memory, etc) and its selling price.
+In this problem, we do not have to predict the actual price but a price range indicating how high the price is.